 Managing an entire tagging implementation can be a complex task, even if you’re using Google Tag Manager (GTM).

-This complexity often comes as a result of website updates over time, which involves continually adding and modifying tags (the third party technologies installed on your site) to accomplish various tasks around analytics, marketing automation, advertising, and more.
+This complexity often comes as a result of website updates over time, which involve continually adding and modifying web tags (the third party technologies installed on your site) to accomplish various tasks around analytics, marketing automation, advertising, and more.

-As your website changes and you continually add this functionality to your website, your tags will build up, and you will need to regularly audit your implementation to validate which tags are deployed and whether they are working properly.
-This practice of auditing your tagging implementation will need to be done manually or through automation.
+As your website changes and you continually add new marketing tech to your site, you will need to regularly audit your implementation to validate which tags are deployed and whether they are working properly.
+This practice of auditing your tagging implementation will need to be done either manually or through automation.

 - Validating and checking container tags